-The Council is considering extending the range of the snapper grouper fishery management plan for some species northward in order to conserve and manage these species, since they are not managed by the Mid-Atlantic Fishery Management Council or New England Fishery Management Council.
-The extension would not include black sea bass, golden tilefish, and scup since they are currently managed as separate stocks north and south of Cape Hatteras, North Carolina.
-These three species are covered by Mid-Atlantic Council fishery management plans.
+The Council is considering extending the range northward of the snapper grouper fishery management plan for snapper grouper species in order to conserve and manage these species, since they are not managed by the Mid-Atlantic Fishery Management Council or

+New England Fishery Management Council.
+The extension would not include black sea bass, golden tilefish, and scup since these three species are covered by Mid-Atlantic Council fishery management plans.